sodadata/docs/soda-cl/profile.md

 Use the `discover datasets` and/or `profile columns` configurations to send information about datasets and columns to Soda Cloud.
 Examine the profile information to gain insight into the type checks you can prepare to test for data quality.

 *Requires Soda Cloud*<br />
-*Known issue:* Currently, SodaCL *does not* support column exclusion for the column profiling and dataset discovery configurations when connecting to a Spark DataFrame data source (`soda-core-spark-df`).

 ```yaml
 discover datasets: